FrancisBanville/ms_interpreting_probabilities/README.md

 $A$ and duration $t$, which can be directly used in spatiotemporal analyses of ecological networks.
 For example, when studying network-area relationships (NAR,
-@Galiana2018Spatiala), we should expect local probabilities of interactions to scale with area and duration because taxa have more opportunities to interact.
+@Galiana2018Spatiala), we should expect local probabilities of interactions to scale positively with area and duration because taxa have more opportunities to interact.

 The probability that two taxa $i$ and $j$ interact locally can also be conditional on many environmental and biological factors.
 One of these is their